Washington State Route 529: History

 In May 1983, the location of a new home port for the United States Navy was narrowed down to Everett and Seattle, as proposed by Senator Henry M. Jackson (D), who died later that September.
 Everett was selected in April 1984 and the groundbreaking ceremony was held on November 9, 1987.
 On September 5, 1991, the new navy base was opened and SR 529 was shortened and rerouted to serve the new base, later named Naval Station Everett.
 A new spur route to serve as a connector between SR 529 and I-5 northbound in 1991.
 The highway was declared the Yellow Ribbon Highway in November 2009 by the Legislature after a successful campaign led by Everett resident Nathan Olson.
 The sign unveiling ceremony was attended by WSDOT, elected officials, Naval Station Everett and community members on November 5, 2009.
 The 4-lane fixed bridge over Ebey Slough that connects SR 529 from Everett to Marysville was fully completed in 2013, replacing a two-lane swing bridge that was 87 years old.

+The southbound Steamboat Slough bridge was rebuilt in 1993.
+Following the discovery of additional wear in 2023, the speed limit on the bridge was slowed to 25 mph and three closures to replace gusset plates were scheduled.
+WSDOT had already planned to rehabilitate the other Steamboat Slough bridge as well as both Snohomish River crossings later in the year.

 The I-5 and SR 529 interchange in Marysville is planned to be expanded by 2024 with the addition of two ramps and a roundabout that would provide complete access in all directions.
 The project would also provide traffic to Marysville with a bypass of the congested SR 528 corridor, which is often blocked by trains.
+The project is planned to concurrently occur with rehabilitation work on both spans of the Steamboat Slough Bridge and the northbound span of the Snohomish River Bridge; the latter bridge will be closed for four months in late 2023 for WSDOT to conduct the work in compliance with United States Coast Guard regulations.